 Need to talk to someone in enrollment services?
 The following times have been designated for WebEx meetings with our Enrollment Services staff.
 They will be ready to chat about everything to do with applying to the college and enrolling for classes.
 Click on any of the days/times below during the designated times to join the chat.

 If you would prefer, you may email Enrollment Services staff, they will respond in a timely manner.
+Please note that all official college business must be conducted via the student’s college assigned email.

 Questions about Continuing Education courses?
 Email them here.